700 Children's® – A Blog by Pediatric Experts

 These symptoms are cause for concern and should be evaluated immediately.

-It is important to review each patient, collaboratively, with other departments who may be able to assist with outcomes.
-These measures, or what we call an algorithm, provide heightened opportunities for saving and preserving ovaries, rather than removing them.
+It is important to review each patient, collaboratively, with other departments who may be able to assist with decision making and help improve outcomes.
+These measures, or what we call an algorithm, look at radiologic imaging and serum tumor markers to estimate the risk of cancer and provide heightened opportunities for saving and preserving ovaries, rather than removing them.

 Outcomes prove that ovarian preservation is higher in institutions with a gynecology department.
-Nationwide Children’s multi-team algorithm helps us work together to minimize unnecessary surgery on ovarian cysts as well as make sure the correct surgery is done to spare ovarian function.
+Nationwide Children’s multi-team algorithm helps us work together to minimize unnecessary removal of ovaries in the absence of concern for cancer as well as make sure the correct surgery is done to spare ovarian function.

 No matter the complicated nature of the surgery, the goal is that fewer ovaries are removed unnecessarily; improving the lives and reproductive outcomes in girls and young women.

-For more information on Nationwide Children’s Section of Pediatric and Adolescent Gynecology, click here.
+Nationwide Children’s Section of Pediatric and Adolescent Gynecology

 Featured Expert